 Desktop Publishing Process

-Another benefit of digital prepress printing is that you can output directly to film, from the digital file or directly from digital file to plate.
-This shift from analogue to digital is making film-base engraving disappear from the market.
+Another benefit of digital prepress printing is that you can output directly to film, from the digital file, or directly from the digital file to the plate.
+This shift from analog to digital is making film-based engraving disappear from the market.
 Even big players like Fuji and Kodak have stopped fabricating film plotters, so it’s only a matter of time before the whole industry makes this switch.

 Digital printing offers far better results when it comes to quality.
 Images are basically flawless, there are no alignment or registration issues, and the color turns out to be vibrant, making repeated images 100% predictable.
 These printers can also use the entire length of a printable item.